MayaKahlo/mayakahlo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-My name is Maya De Los Santos and I am a senior majoring in Electrical and Computer Engineering in Northeastern University's Honors Program.
+My name is Maya De Los Santos and I am a senior pursuing Electrical and Computer Engineering in Northeastern University's Honors Program.
 Throughout my undergraduate studies I have remained dedicated to uplifting marginalized communities and empowering them to have agency over their personal data and promote their well-being.

 My goal is to earn a Ph.D. in Computer Science, with a focus on Human-Computer Interaction and Design.
 I am particularly interested in exploring how meaningful design can combat digital resignation – the phenomenon where people care about their personal data but feel powerless in exercising control over it.